coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Serializable snapshot isolation (SSI)

 It provides full serializability and has a small performance penalty compared to snapshot isolation.
 SSI is fairly new and might become the new default in the future.

+##### Pesimistic versus optimistic concurrency control

+Two-phase locking is called _pessimistic_ concurrency control because if anything might possibly go wrong, it's better to wait.

+Serial execution is also _pessimistic_ as is equivalent to each transaction having an exclusive lock on the entire database.

+Serializable snapshot isolation is _optimistic_ concurrency control technique.
+Instead of blocking if something potentially dangerous happens, transactions continue anyway, in the hope that everything will turn out all right.
+The database is responsible for checking whether anything bad happened.
+If so, the transaction is aborted and has to be retried.

+If there is enough spare capacity, and if contention between transactions is not too high, optimistic concurrency control techniques tend to perform better than pessimistic ones.

+SSI is based on snapshot isolation, reads within a transaction are made from a consistent snapshot of the database.
+On top of snapshot isolation, SSI adds an algorithm for detecting serialization conflicts among writes and determining which transactions to abort.

+The database knows which transactions may have acted on an outdated premise and need to be aborted by:
+* **Detecting reads of a stale MVCC object version.** The database needs to track when a transaction ignores another transaction's writes due to MVCC visibility rules.
+When a transaction wants to commit, the database checks whether any of the ignored writes have now been committed.
+If so, the transaction must be aborted.
+* **Detecting writes that affect prior reads.** As with two-phase locking, SSI uses index-range locks except that it does not block other transactions.
+When a transaction writes to the database, it must look in the indexes for any other transactions that have recently read the affected data.
+It simply notifies the transactions that the data they read may no longer be up to date.